SUPPORT APOCALISSE NOVA DANCE PROJECT

 During the previous years of research we organized 13 different workshops hosted in 4 different countries (Italy, Germany, Austria, Czech Republic), offering more than 150 places for students coming from all over Europe.
 The main group consists of dancers from Italy, Germany and Romania aged between 20 and 50 years of both sexes.

-We had the first debut of the performance in October 2020 in Munich and then we will bring the performance in spring 2021 in Italy (Tuscania, Orvieto, Alviano).
+We had the first debut of the performance in October 2020 in Munich and then we will bring the performance in November 2021 in Italy (Tuscania, Orvieto, Alviano).

 You are welcome to check out the trailer of Apocalisse Nova premiere, enjoy the video by clicking HERE